-You must complete, sign and return your enrollment form to Human Resources within 30 days from the date you become a full-time employee for you to be covered in this plan.
+You must complete, sign and return your enrollment form to your Human Resources Department within 30 days of eligibility for you to be covered in this plan.

 4. Can I Enroll My Spouse And Dependent Children?

 Yes.
 If you enroll for coverage, you may also enroll your eligible spouse and dependent children.